Options and Flags

 Optional Input Files

-This option allows users to only perform calculations on a subset of focal node pairs.
-Users can either identify pairs to include in calculations, or pairs to exclude, as specified in the first line of the file.
+Set use_included_pairs = True and provide included_pairs_file to restrict calculations to a subset of focal node pairs.
+Users can either identify pairs to include or pairs to exclude, as specified in the first line of the file.
+This affects all modes except advanced mode.
+Files should be in tab-delimited text with a .txt extension.

 The ASCII raster format is as follows: